 Far Cry VR: Dive Into Insanity is a new VR arcade experience supporting up to eight players.
-The game will launch at Zero Latency VR arcade locations in 2021.
+The game is now available across Zero Latency VR arcade locations, which span 50 locations worldwide.

-Ubisoft announced today that it’s developing Far Cry VR: Dive Into Insanity as a new out-of-home VR arcade experience in collaboration with Zero Latency, one of the leading VR arcade companies with more than 45 locations in 22 countries.
+Original Article (September 10th, 2020): Ubisoft announced today that it’s developing Far Cry VR: Dive Into Insanity as a new out-of-home VR arcade experience in collaboration with Zero Latency, one of the leading VR arcade companies with more than 45 locations in 22 countries. (see update)

 There’s not much info yet on exactly what the experience will entail, beyond Ubisoft saying that “the game will take a group of up to eight players back to the Rook Islands, the setting of Far Cry 3.
 Captured by Vaas and his henchmen, players will explore the island and fight for survival together.”
 Far Cry VR: Dive Into Insanity is due to release in 2021.